mrilikecoding/StreamPoseML/README.md

 ## Creating datasets with features

 Poser was built while conducting studies of Parkinson's Disease patients in dance therapy settings.
-From these efforts, you can see several Jupyter notebook examples showing how to use Poser to built a training dataset.
+This research was done with support from the [McCamish Foundation](https://parkinsons.gatech.edu/).
+From these efforts, you can see several Jupyter notebook examples showing how to use Poser to build a training dataset.

 To get a feel for building your dataset using Poser, see `/pose_parser/notebooks/dataset_for_ui.ipynb`